thingsat/tinygs_2g4station/README.md

 # TinyGS :: 2.4 GHz LoRa ground station

+Project to develop a ground station board that will receive messages from satellite on the 2.4GHz band.
+Satellite tracks are [Thingsat@STORK1](https://tinygs.com/satellite/ThingSat) and other cubeseat followed by the TinyGS community.
-HW and FW of a TinyGS 2.4 GHz LoRa ground station https://tinygs.com/
+This Git contains Hardware and software of a TinyGS 2.4 GHz LoRa ground station https://tinygs.com/.

+For the long-range communication, we will use the Semtech SX1280, which is a low power 2.4 GHz Wireless RF Transceiver.
+We will use this technology through modules [E28](https://www.amazon.com/Ebyte-%C3%89metteur-r%C3%A9cepteur-Bluetooth-E28-2G4M12S-%C3%A9metteur/dp/B07P2BZW5C) and [Lamda80](https://fr.farnell.com/rf-solutions/lambda80-24s/transceiver-2mbps-2-5ghz/dp/2988571).

+Project contains several PCB and firmware.

 ## Todolist